 The open carry organizers, instead of acknowledging that their presence can cause confusion, instead called the mayor and police chief "anti-gun" and racist.

 Eventually the police were able to identify the actual shooter, an army reservist who was targeting white police officers, cornered him, and killed him with an explosive on a bomb robot.

 Five officers were killed.
-Six officers and two civilians were injured.
+Six officers and two civilians were injured, and this wasn't a "gun-free zone."
 The shooter was killed by police ... not at the hands of an armed citizen.

 San Bernardino, California (December, 2015)

 Yes, the 355th mass shooting of 2015, actually had an armed citizen pulling his gun and aiming at the husband-wife terrorists as the event unfolded!
 Did this "good guy with a gun" stop the "bad guy with a gun?"
 No. Why?
 Because ... he just didn't feel like walking on the grounds of the Inland Regional Center??
 From an article:

 |The armed citizen at the San Bernardino shooting, Glenn|